Skip to Main Content

 Central Idea:

-• Individuals contribute to the wellbeing of themselves and the community.
-Being aware of yourself helps build positive relationships with others.
+• Being aware of yourself helps build positive relationships with others.

 Lines of Inquiry:

-• An inquiry into my uniqueness, similarities and differences with self and others
+• Uniqueness, similarities and differences with self and others

-• An inquiry into my responsibilities and relationships with others in my environment
+• Responsibilities and relationships with others in my environment

 Central Idea: